ibm-cloud-docs/watsonxdata/metadata_serv_ov.md

 ## Apache Thrift interface (HMS APIs)
 {: #mdsov_thrift}

-Engines such as Native Spark and Presto in WXD are implicitly connected to the MDS through the Apache Thrift interface, which implements the standard HMS functions.
+Engines such as Native Spark and Presto in {{site.data.keyword.lakehouse_short}} are implicitly connected to MDS through the Apache Thrift interface, which implements the standard HMS functions.
 Other HMS Client applications such as the Iceberg Hive Catalog client can also be configured to connect to the HMS interface of MDS.
 These HMS APIs enable interaction with the MDS to:

 - Retrieve table or database schemas.
 - Get partition information for optimized query execution.